ponochi/pgc/README.md

 # pgc
-PGC is a Scripting Language CLI.
+PGC (PanGear CLI) is a Scripting Language CLI.